flan/staticdhcpd/libpydhcpserver/doc/types/functions.rst

 Decoders
 ||||||||
 The following functions decode RFC options, providing easy-to-process data.
-They are additionally bound via autoconversion.
+They are bound and invoked, where appriopriate, via autoconversion.

 .. autofunction:: rfc3046_decode
 .. autofunction:: rfc3925_decode